Stochastic approximate state conversion for entanglement and general quantum resource theories: Introduction

-At the heart of every quantum resource theory is the definition of free states and operations, corresponding to quantum states and quantum transformations which are easy to establish or implement within concrete technological constraints.
-One of the basic questions in every quantum resource theory concerns quantum state conversion: is it possible to transform a quantum state into another by using a free operation?
+At the heart of every quantum resource theory is the definition of free states and operations, corresponding to quantum states and quantum transformations which are easy to establish or implement.
+One of the basic questions in every quantum resource theory concerns quantum state conversion: is it possible to transform a quantum state into another one by using a free operation?
 This question is essential for entanglement theory, as many quantum information processing tasks require singlets for achieving optimal performance.
 It is thus crucial to develop optimal methods to convert a less useful state into another state which is potentially more useful for the specific task.
 First results addressing this question concern transformations between pure entangled states.
-A complete solution to this problem has been given in terms of the Schmidt coefficients of the corresponding quantum states \cite{Nielsen_1999}.
+A complete solution to this problem has been given in terms of the Schmidt coefficients of the corresponding quantum states~\cite{Nielsen_1999}.
 If a conversion is not possible between two states, they still admit a probabilistic or approximate transformation, and results in this direction have been reported for specific setups \cite{vidal_prob,Vidal_approx,thomas_coh,Wu_PRL,IM2,vidal_purestates,JonathanPhysRevLett.83.1455,regula2021probabilistic}.

 Many quantum resource theories also allow for asymptotic state conversion, where $n$ copies of a quantum state can be converted into $rn$ copies of another state with a rate $r$, allowing for an error which vanishes in the limit $n \rightarrow \infty$.
 For pure states, the optimal conversion rate for such asymptotic transformations is known for bipartite entanglement theory~\cite{Bennett_1996} and for the resource theory of coherence~\cite{WinterPhysRevLett.116.120404}.
-The optimal conversion rates are known for all (pure and mixed) quantum states for the resource theory of purity~\cite{HorodeckiPhysRevA.67.062104}, as well as for reversible quantum resource theories admitting certain structure~\cite{HorodeckiPhysRevLett.89.240403,BrandaoPhysRevLett.115.070503,BrandaoPhysRevLett.115.199901,WinterPhysRevLett.116.120404}.
+The optimal conversion rates are known for all (pure and mixed) quantum states for the resource theory of purity~\cite{HorodeckiPhysRevA.67.062104}.
 The main disadvantage of the asymptotic conversion is the need to manipulate a large number of copies simultaneously.
 To achieve optimal performance, this procedure typically requires entangled measurements across many particles, which are out of reach for current quantum technologies.